CodeDistiller: Automatically Generating Code Libraries for Scientific Coding Agents: Downstream Evaluation

 \subsection{Downstream Results}

 The results of the A/B test are shown in Figure~\ref{fig:ab_test}.
-Overall across metrics, the results show a strong preference for the system that includes \codedist generated examples.
-While the baseline system is preferred in between 22\% to 29\% of cases across \textit{accuracy}, \textit{completeness}, and \textit{soundness}, the \textsc{CodeScientist} system augmented with \codedist is preferred in nearly half of cases, while approximately a quarter of problems resulted in ties.
+Overall across metrics, in both domain-expert and LLM-as-a-judge conditions, the results show a strong preference for the system that includes \codedist generated examples.
+While the baseline system is preferred in between 18\% to 24\% of cases across \textit{accuracy}, \textit{completeness}, and \textit{soundness}, the \textsc{CodeScientist} system augmented with \codedist is generally preferred in more than half of cases, while approximately a quarter of problems resulted in ties.
 Example reasoning traces for these preferences are shown in Table~\ref{tab:ab-test-examples}, highlighting the utility of automatically including vetted community-generated \textsc{Github} repositories for scientific computation over the parametric knowledge stored within the base model.

+{\flushleft\textbf{Expert and LLM-as-a-judge Agreement:}} Table~\ref{tab:llm-judge-agreement} reports interannotator agreement between manual (domain-expert) and LLM-as-a-judge ratings on the A/B task, measured using Cohen's Kappa \cite{cohen1960coefficient}, broken down by each of the three dimensions (\textit{accuracy}, \textit{completeness}, and \textit{soundness}).
+Overall results range between a Kappa of 0.62 and 0.77, which is interpreted as overall \textit{moderate} agreement \cite{mchugh2012interrater} -- though we note that the \textit{accuracy} dimension approaches \textit{strong} agreement, while the \textit{completeness} dimension borders being classified as \textit{weak} agreement.
+This suggests that for \textit{accuracy} and \textit{soundness} evaluation dimensions, a strong LLM-as-a-judge model may serve as an approximate inexpensive proxy metric for expert ratings in this paradigm, as expert ratings were expensive to collect, requiring several weeks to examine reports.
+It also suggests that a domain expert is still particularly important when evaluating the \textit{completeness} of experimental reports.